cpske/ISP/feedback/tax-calculator.md

 ## 4. Extract Method for Computation Done 3 Times

-In the original code there are 3 blocks similar to this:
+In the original code there are 3 code blocks similar to this:

 ```python
     # total ordinary income and tax withheld on ordinary income